 Preserves - Summer

-Get stuck into seasonal jam, jelly and pickle, with a day of perfect preserves at the River Cottage Cookery School.
+Get stuck into seasonal jam, pickling and bottling, with a day of perfect preserves at the River Cottage Cookery School.